TL;DR

 What skills to look for?

-Here is an essential but not exhaustive list of both hard and soft skills needed for UX designer:
+Here are the key components of user experience design, represented by an essential but not exhaustive list of both hard and soft skills needed for a UX designer, including visual design principles:

 So as we’ve discussed what skills are needed for a UX designer, let’s move on where to look for designers.